-Unreasonable & Vexatious Delay & Denial of Claims
+Unreasonable Delay and Denial of Life Insurance Claims

 Life insurance provides for the payment of insurance proceeds to a beneficiary or beneficiaries upon the death of an insured person.